pmatulis/microovn/docs/how-to/logs.rst

 Accessing logs
 ==============

-The :ref:`MicroOVN services` provide logs as part of their normal operation.

 By default they are provided through the systemd journal, and can be accessed through the use of the ``journalctl`` or ``snap logs`` commands.